TreyenSSCC/Bucket/README.md

 Update Log

 **bucket.py** - Version 0.1.6a - Worked on 'var' working with 'add'.
 Worked on adding the ability to save code.
+The 'pour' syntax can now print the 'var'.

 **bucket.py** - Version 0.1.5a - Fixed a 'var' bug that appeared.
 Users are now able to store multiple words in a single var instance.